apache/echarts-doc/en/option/option.md

 // The third param `true` indicates that format time based on UTC. const timeStrUTC = echarts.time.format(value, '{yyyy}-{MM}-{dd} {hh}:{mm}:{ss}', true);
 ```

+This option is retained for backward compatibility. `useUTC: true` is equivalent to `timeZone: 'UTC'`, while `useUTC: false` is equivalent to leaving `timeZone` unspecified and using the current browser or operating-system time zone.
+If `timeZone` is also specified, `timeZone` takes precedence.

 {{import: partial-rich-inherit-plain-label}}